Smoothing Variances Across Time: Adaptive Stochastic Volatility: Simulation Study

 \subsection{Set-up}

-The simulation study evaluates the performance of the proposed ASV model against several existing methods, including the SV, Markov-Switching SV with two regimes (MSSV2), RWSV, GARCH, and two-regime GARCH (MSGARCH2).
-A local-only shrinkage model RWSV-BL is also included for comparison.
-Four variants of ASV: ASV with the horseshoe prior (ASV-HS), ASV with the dynamic horseshoe prior (ASV-DHS), and their respective versions with a nugget effect (ASV-HS-N and ASV-DHS-N) are considered.
+The simulation study evaluates the performance of the proposed ASV model against several existing methods, including the SV, Markov-Switching SV with two regimes (MSSV2), RWSV, GARCH, and Markov-Switching GARCH with two regimes (MSGARCH2).
+A local-only shrinkage model, RWSV-BL, is also included for comparison.
+Four variants of ASV are considered: ASV with the horseshoe prior (ASV-HS), ASV with the dynamic horseshoe prior (ASV-DHS), and their respective versions with a nugget effect (ASV-HS-N and ASV-DHS-N).
 ASV-HS corresponds to the special case of Equation~\ref{eq:asv} with $a = b = 1/2$ and $\phi = 0$, while ASV-DHS generalizes this by allowing $\phi$ to be estimated from the data.
-The distinction between ASV with and without nugget is shown in Equation~\ref{eq:asv_nug}.
 All ASV models use $k = 1$, applying shrinkage to the first-order differences of the latent log-variance process.
-This choice reflects the empirical observation that volatility in the SV or GARCH-type models typically exhibits clustering rather than gradual changes in slope.
+This choice reflects the empirical observation that volatility in SV- and GARCH-type models typically exhibits clustering rather than gradual changes in slope.

-Eight DGPs are considered: DGP 1–3 use SV models with one to three regimes; DGP 4–6 use GARCH models with one to three regimes; DGP 7 features sinusoidal log-variance with random coefficients; and DGP 8 involves piecewise constant log-variance with 3 to 5 random breakpoints.
+Eight DGPs are considered: DGPs 1-3 are based on SV models with one to three regimes, while DGPs 4–6 are based on GARCH models with one to three regimes.
+To ensure that the simulated data reflect realistic volatility dynamics, the parameters for each DGP are calibrated using estimates obtained from empirical data.
+Specifically, DGPs 1 and 4 use parameters estimated from the S\&P 500 data (\Cref{fig:motive1}), DGPs 2 and 5 from the electricity data (\Cref{fig:motive2}), and DGPs 3 and 6 from the bike rental data (\Cref{fig:motive3}).
+DGP 7 features sinusoidal log-variance with random coefficients, and DGP 8 features a piecewise constant log-variance with three to five random breakpoints.
 For each DGP, 1,000 sample paths are simulated.
-Detailed parameterization of the DGPs may be found in Table~\ref{tab:DGP}.
+Detailed parameterization of the DGPs, including the transition probabilities, are provided in Appendix C.